- What resources does Canu require for a bacterial genome assembly? A mammalian assembly?

 corMinCoverage=0will report all bases, even low those of low quality.
 Canu will trim these in its ‘trimming’ phase before assembly.

-For eukaryotic genomes, coverage more than 20X is enough to outperform current hybrid methods.
+For HiFi data, we recommend 20-25x or higher.
+For raw data, coverage more than 20X is typically enough to outperform current hybrid methods.
 Below that, you will likely not assemble the full genome.
+The following two papers have several examples.

 This is expected for any circular elements.
 They can overlap by up to a read length due to how Canu constructs contigs.
 Canu provides an alignment string in the GFA output which can be converted to an alignment to identify the trimming points.